Adrian0350/SimplePDOWrapper/README.md

 This methods receive 3 params in total, entity (table), options (see above) and assoc (boolean) to get an associative array or STDClass object.
 ```
-// This findOne will return the one entity array or null.
+// This findOne will return the one entity array or empty array.
 $user = $SimplePDOWrapper->findOne('users', $options, $assoc = true);

-// And findAll will return null or an array of STDClass objects.
+// And findAll will return empty array or an array of STDClass objects.
 $users = $SimplePDOWrapper->findAll('users', $options, $assoc = false);
 ```